 Updated: Feb 27

 The year was coming to an end, and though we thoroughly enjoyed our time in The Maldives, Dubai and Greece, it had been too long since we just bummed on a beach.
-(To be fair, the Maldives did have a beach, but we spent most of our time in the over-water bungalow or in the water).
-The search began in The Caribbean, to islands we had not yet explored, but the threat of a sargassum-covered beach turned us away.
-One night, I clicked on virtually every island visible on google-maps and quickly researched if it was a viable option.
-Mauritius checked all the boxes.
-He wanted a beach, I wanted seclusion, so we searched for a hotel that offered the best of both worlds.
-We booked a week-long stay at LUX Le Morne, located on a less populated stretch of beach, with the Le Morne Brabant Mountain as the backdrop.
+Our more recent travels had focused primarily on focused on exploring, packed with busy daily itineraries and little time to stop and relax, so we longed for a beach.
+The search began in The Caribbean, to islands we had not yet visited, but the threat of overwhelming sargassum turned us away.
+One night, literally clicking on every island visible on google maps, we discovered Mauritius.
+We soon booked a week-long stay at LUX Le Morne, a luxury resort located on a less populated stretch of beach, with the impressive Le Morne Brabant Mountain as the backdrop.

-Addition (January 2020): We do not endorse or encourage in any way shape or form, canned hunting or captive breeding for the purposes of entertainment or sport.
-We researched Casela quite a bit prior to the experiences and did not find complaints of mistreatment or their involvement in canned hunting.
-That being said, even if Casela is indeed is free from this terrible behaviour, the interactions speak to the exploitation of wildlife for entertainment.
+NB: We do not endorse or encourage in any way shape or form, canned hunting or captive breeding for the purposes of entertainment or sport.
+Prior to booking, we researched Casela extensively and found no complaints of mistreatment or their involvement in canned hunting.
+Though we did not witness mistreatment and felt the handlers loved and respected the animals, the interactions lean to the exploitation of wildlife for entertainment.
 We have since learned of similar wildlife parks that manipulate the public into believing that the captivity is for the benefit of the animal and the experiences help fund their conservation efforts, but in fact they participate in captive breeding, sell to canned hunting and euthanize for convenience.
-Though we enjoyed the opportunity to interact with the animals, the experience is tainted and we now regret the decision to support an industry that exploits the wildlife we love.
+Though we enjoyed the opportunity to interact with the animals, the experience is scarred, and we now regret the decision to support an industry that exploits the wildlife we love.